Huntington’s Disease Care

 How Much Does Huntington’s Disease Care Cost?

 Memory care facilities cost more than nursing homes or other types of facilities because of the extent of care that is provided.
-Although the cost will vary from state to state and in each facility, the median cost is $6,500 per month for a one-bedroom room in a memory care facility as of 2024.
+The cost will vary from state to state and in each facility, and rates vary significantly by location and level of care required.

 Does Insurance Cover Memory Care?

-Depending on the patient’s condition and what type of care is deemed medically necessary, Medicare may cover a portion of memory care costs.
-Medicare doesn’t cover rent or living costs for a senior staying in a memory care facility.
-However, services like physician-ordered therapies —physical therapy, occupational therapy and speech therapy— are usually covered.
-Prescription drugs, durable medical equipment, and outpatient health services are also likely covered.
+Depending on the patient's condition and what type of care is deemed medically necessary, Medicare may cover a portion of memory care costs.
+Medicare doesn't cover room, board, or custodial care costs in memory care facilities.
+However, services like physician-ordered therapies, such as physical therapy, occupational therapy, and speech therapy, are typically covered under Medicare Part B. Prescription drugs, durable medical equipment, and outpatient health services are also likely covered.

-It’s best to check the details of your specific plan.
+It's best to check the details of your specific plan.
 Medicaid coverage might also be available to you.
-Some Medicaid benefits are federally mandated.
-In addition to these benefits, states have the option to provide extra benefits, but it varies on a state-by-state basis.
-So, be sure to check the guidelines and regulations in your area regarding coverage.4
+Some Medicaid benefits are federally mandated, while states have the option to provide additional benefits through Home and Community-Based Services (HCBS) waivers, which can help cover memory care costs.
+Coverage varies significantly by state, so be sure to check the guidelines and regulations in your area regarding coverage.

 How Do I Find Huntington’s Disease Care?